feathersjs/feathers/docs/guides/basics/starting.md

 http://localhost:3030
 ```

-you will see a simple website that allows to create new messages.
+you will see a simple website that allows creating new messages.
 It is possible to open the page in two tabs and see new messages show up on either side in real-time.
 You can verify that the messages got created by visiting

 ```
 http://localhost:3030/messages
 ```

+You'll see the JSON response including all current messages.

 ## What's next?

-In this chapter we created our first Feathers application and a service that allows to create new messages, store them in-memory and return all messages.
-We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages, show all existing messages and update with new messages in real-time.
+In this chapter we created our first Feathers application and a service that allows creating new messages, storing them in memory, and retrieving them.
+We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages and show all existing messages, with messaging updates showing up in realtime.

-Even though we are using just NodeJS and Feathers from scratch without any additional tools, it was not a lot of code for what we are getting.
-In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure and things like authentication and database connections set up for us automatically.
+Even though we are using just NodeJS and Feathers from scratch without any additional tools, we didn't write lot of code for what we are getting.
+In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure.
+We can also use it to add authentication and database connections, all set up for us, automatically.